Reference Tests

 referencepytest.set_default_data_location('testdata')

-file, to define the fixtures and defaults:
+You also need a conftest.py file, to define the fixtures and defaults:

 import pytest